 But here’s where a particular NFT project took our interest when we came across it on OpenSea after looking into the Bored Ape Yacht Club.
 CryptoWhisky.
 What is it exactly?
 While on the surface it might seem nothing more than pixelated artworks or images of some of the world’s rare whiskies, bourbons and rums (or what some in the whisky community have since referred to as “f*cking ridiculous”, it might represent a unique investment opportunity with an already thriving online NFT community and whisky as a collectable item, something which all successful NFT projects seem to have in common.

-That, combined with the fact that rare whisky returned an average of 600 per cent over a ten year period, beating out almost every other alternative physical asset, might mean collecting these digital CryptoWhisky artwork assets could have some longevity.
+That, combined with the fact that Turns Out Anyone Can Invest in High-End Artwork, beating out almost every other alternative physical asset, might mean collecting these digital CryptoWhisky artwork assets could have some longevity.
 There’s also some precedence in the space with the NFT collection Bit Wine already having a transaction volume of ~AUD$281,082 at the time of writing.

 Since the time of writing this original article, many in the whisky community have in fact expressed disgust at the whole artwork concept with one expressing, “Hell, if this is a way to make money off of bad Photoshop work, I’ll put the toddlers down the street to work with an IPad and make millions!” and another “I thought nonfungible token, but apparently it is nasty forgettable trash.
 Please tell me the distilleries aren’t in on this.
 WTF”.
 So it’s very clear that not everyone has jumped on the hype train of NFT’s or see any tangible value in the project.